 Faculty of Medicine

 During each year of their four-year undergraduate medical education program, learners will be required to participate in IPE activities.
-In years 1 and 2, one activity will be embedded in their curriculum, and two activities will be elective*.
-In year 3 there are multiple embedded interprofessional learning activities during several clerkship rotations.
+In each pre-clerkship year (year 1 and 2), students are required to complete two embedded (re: pre-scheduled) activities and one elective activity, typically a mini-course.
+In year 3 clerkship there are multiple embedded interprofessional learning activities during several clinical rotations.
 During the final year of the medical program, all students are required to participate in an interprofessional educational elective, in a collaborative setting.